 What to do: Become an active participant in a community group working to solve broad challenges.

 How to collaborate: Become knowledgeable about broadband and related challenges in the community.
 Attend community group meetings, sharing UM System Broadband Initiative resources and expertise and advising the community.
-Contact Sam Tennant, UM System Broadband Initiative manager, for support and guidance.
+Contact Alison Copeland, UM System Broadband Initiative manager, for support and guidance.

 Example: A rural health care entity is exploring enhanced telehealth services to increase access to care and reduce patient travel time and cost.
 The group would benefit from having a faculty or staff member from any of the four UM System universities or MU Extension serving as a member to actively connect UM System assets with community needs.

 What to do: With input from community members, identify broadband needs and challenges and form a working group.
 Community change takes people power.
 Try to make your working group diverse and representative of your community.
 Involve youth, professionals and retired persons.
 Set a monthly meeting time and location to hold yourselves accountable.
 Grow this group as more people become interested.

 How to lead: